 Think about it this way.
 You have a child who needs some Tylenol so you ask your spouse to get it.
 Rather than having to explain exactly where to find it, they know they can open the closet, find the container with the children’s Tylenol, get it and get on their way!

-You read for my before picture?
+Are you ready for my before picture?
 It was not good!

 A paint can perching on top of a rounded top container??
 I was lucky I didn’t have a massive accident on my hand!!